Mopa, Kogi State

 Mopa is a town in the Nigerian state of Kogi.

-The name "Mopa" derives from the Yoruba phrase "imo papo", meaning "people with the same ideology."
-It serves as the headquarters of the Mopa-Muro Local Government Area.
-Mopa is predominantly Christian, with approximately 95% of the population identifying as Christians, 4.5% practicing traditional beliefs, and a small Muslim population—primarily outsiders living within the town.
+The name Mopa means "imo papo" in Yoruba, which implies people with same ideology.
+It is the headquarters of the Mopa-Muro Local Government Area of the state.
+Mopa is 95% Christian dominated, over 4.5% traditional believers, and the remaining fragment Muslims who are 99% outsiders living in Mopa.

-Mopa is known for its vibrant local industries, including Mopa Breweries, Boja Industries, BD Farms, and marble quarries.
+Local industries include Mopa Breweries, Boja Industries, BD Farms, and two marble quarries.